I've been there... I know how much time you spend planning and searching for the best resources for your students!

 As you can see, we've used color coding to help students see the different steps in the solving process.
 Again, it's a great tool for teachers and students.

 Choose your bundle below and purchase.
 Once you purchase, you will be sent a link to download the files.
 It will be a zip file.
-Just click on the zip file and you have access to each unit.
+Just click on the zip file and you have access to worksheets and answer keys for each unit.

 Just print the pdfs and they are ready to use in your classroom!
 You can save the downloads on your computer and have them for life!